DiogoRibeiro7/diffml/README.md

 poetry run python scripts/run_experiment.py --validate configs/digital_default.toml
 ```

+Each configuration file feeds into
+`diffml_article_replication.config_experiments.ExperimentConfig`, and the
+experiment implementation is looked up via the registry in
+`diffml_article_replication.experiments_registry`.
+This keeps the experiment
+logic decoupled from the CLI so you can tweak parameters or add new experiments
+by dropping an additional TOML file and registering a function.

 Available configurations:
 - `configs/digital_default.toml` - Digital option experiment
 - `configs/barrier_default.toml` - Barrier option experiment